What Is Lymphatic Filariasis?

 What Causes Lymphatic Filariasis?

 Lymphatic filariasis is caused by three species of nematode worms, known as filariae: Wuchereria bancrofti, Brugia malayi and Brugia timori.
 The adult worms often cause inflammation of the lymphatic system resulting in lymphatic vessel damage, primarily in the lower limbs.
 Though most infections are acquired in childhood, symptoms often begin later in adulthood and are characterised by gross enlargement of an area of the body — especially the limbs (lymphoedema) or swelling of the groin (hydrocoele).
-Lymphatic filariasis causes severe disability and stigma, and can result in mental illness.
+The disease causes severe disability and stigma, and can result in mental illness.
 We are working with partners to seek solutions for the elimination of lymphatic filariasis.

 History Of Lymphatic Filariasis